Heroin Addiction

 Taking the First Step

 Sometimes the first step towards recovery is hardest.
-Sober Freedom makes it easy, offering a 24/7 hotline for anyone to call to learn more about how to get in to treatment, what treatment is like and how to get your insurance to pay for it.
+Sober Freedom makes it easy, offering a 24/7 hotline for anyone to call to learn more about how to get into treatment, what treatment is like, and how to get your insurance to pay for it.

-Call us at (855) 888-0061 to learn more about the various treatment options we offer.
+Call us at (323) 270-0657 to learn more about the various treatment options we offer.

 Short Term